-There is more than meets the eye when it comes to being an activity coordinator.
-For example, did you know that they make an average of $15.1 an hour?
-That's $31,413 a year!
+There is more than meets the eye when it comes to being an Activity Coordinator.
+For example, did you know that they make an average of $17.61 an hour?
+That's $36,632 a year!

 Between 2018 and 2028, the career is expected to grow 8% and produce 33,800 job opportunities across the U.S.

-There are certain skills that many activity coordinators have in order to accomplish their responsibilities.
+There are certain skills that many Activity Coordinators have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed for recreation workers who generally work part time, such as camp counselors and activity specialists, certain qualities may be more important than education, speaking skills and leadership skills.
+We discovered that a lot of resumes listed Flexibility, Physical strength and Leadership skills.

-If you're interested in becoming an activity coordinator, one of the first things to consider is how much education you need.
-We've determined that 52.6% of activity coordinators have a bachelor's degree.
-In terms of higher education levels, we found that 11.7% of activity coordinators have master's degrees.
-Even though most activity coordinators have a college degree, it's possible to become one with only a high school degree or GED.
+If you're interested in becoming an Activity Coordinator, one of the first things to consider is how much education you need.
+We've determined that 60.6% of Activity Coordinators have a bachelor's degree.
+In terms of higher education levels, we found that 7.7% of Activity Coordinators have master's degrees.
+Even though most Activity Coordinators have a college degree, it's possible to become one with only a high school degree or GED.

-Choosing the right major is always an important step when researching how to become an activity coordinator.
-When we researched the most common majors for an activity coordinator, we found that they most commonly earn bachelor's degree degrees or high school diploma degrees.
-Other degrees that we often see on activity coordinator resumes include associate degree degrees or master's degree degrees.
+Choosing the right major is always an important step when researching how to become an Activity Coordinator.
+When we researched the most common majors for an Activity Coordinator, we found that they most commonly earn Bachelor's Degree degrees or Associate Degree degrees.
+Other degrees that we often see on Activity Coordinator resumes include High School Diploma degrees or Master's Degree degrees.

-You may find that experience in other jobs will help you become an activity coordinator.
-In fact, many activity coordinator jobs require experience in a role such as internship.
-Meanwhile, many activity coordinators also have previous career experience in roles such as cashier or sales associate.
+You may find that experience in other jobs will help you become an Activity Coordinator.
+In fact, many Activity Coordinator jobs require experience in a role such as Internship.
+Meanwhile, many Activity Coordinators also have previous career experience in roles such as Cashier or Volunteer.